BigBird7827/Red_Alert/README.md

 ## 🪐 License

-This project is a **non-commercial fan creation**. *Star Trek* and all related marks are the property of CBS Studios Inc.
-No copyright infringement intended.
+“Star Trek and all related marks, logos, characters, names, designs and underlying elements are the property of CBS Studios Inc. and/or Paramount Pictures Corporation (and their respective licensors).
+This fan creation is not endorsed by, sponsored by, or affiliated with CBS Studios Inc. or Paramount Pictures Corporation.”

 This work is licensed under a [Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).